-Unique from the start of the elevator ascent to the last step at the top: the 1000 Islands Tower: This unique tourist attraction is the only one of its kind in the 1000 Islands and once at the top you can see the best of what the area has to offer.
-Running continuously, the elevator takes only 40 seconds to reach the first of three observation decks and provide visitors with a spectacular photographic opportunity.
+Unique from the start of the elevator ascent to the last step at the top: the 1000 Islands Tower tourist attraction is the only one of its kind in the 1000 Islands and once at the top you can see the best of what the area has to offer.
+Running continuously, the elevator takes only 40 seconds to reach the first of three observation decks and provides visitors with a spectacular photographic opportunity.
 You’ll be spellbound by the panoramic views of the 1000 Islands and St Lawrence River, stretched out 130 metres below.

-Fort Wellington National Historic Site of Canada: This former military safe haven is now a living museum!
-Make the trip to Prescott and spend an afternoon among the military sights and sounds.
-The fort was originally built during the War of 1812 to protect the important St. Lawrence shipping route.
+This former military safe haven is now a living museum: Fort Wellington National Historic Site of Canada!
+This fort in Prescott was built during the War of 1812 to protect the important St. Lawrence shipping route.
 A visit to Fort Wellington today offers a glimpse into what life would have been like during the 1840’s for the Royal Canadian Rifle Regiment stationed there.
 The fort is packed with interesting exhibits, preserved buildings and military artifacts.
 You can even learn how to fire a real cannon!

-Standing majestically in Kingston, Fort Henry was built to guard the convergence of the Rideau Canal, Lake Ontario and the mighty St. Lawrence River – gateway to the world famous 1000 Islands.
+Standing majestically in Kingston, Fort Henry National Historic Site was built to guard the convergence of the Rideau Canal, Lake Ontario and the mighty St. Lawrence River – gateway to the world famous 1000 Islands.
 Fort Henry and the Rideau Canal are the only recognized UNESCO World Heritage Sites in Ontario.
-Today, Fort Henry offers exhibit and museum tours, live artillery demonstrations, mock battles, a daily half hour Fort Henry Guard parade, guided tours and kids can march with the Fort Henry Guard!
-The award-winning, world famous Sunset Ceremonies take place Wednesday evenings in July and August and have been voted one of Ontario’s Top 100, 2015 events.
-This newly designed performance incorporates 3D projection technology with spectacular sound and lights and offers you an explosive hour.
+Today, Fort Henry offers exhibit and museum tours, live artillery demonstrations, mock battles, a daily half hour Fort Henry Guard parade, guided tours and even sunset ceremonies mid-week throughout the summer.
+The award-winning, performance incorporates 3D projection technology with spectacular sound and lights.
 This amazing show features a mock battle and showcases the talents of the Fort Henry Guard Drums, Drill Squad and the Artillery Detachment.
 You’ll be awed with cannon fire plus heart-pounding military music.

-The National Air Force Museum of Canada: Come see why this museum has earned a national reputation as the place for aviation enthusiasts to visit.
-Here you’ll find the largest number of aircraft on static display and the most skilled team of restoration volunteers of any military museum in the country.
-The museum presents more than 3,500 artifacts and memorabilia depicting major historical events, notable aviation achievements, as well as the social history of Canada’s Air Force.
+Find out why The National Air Force Museum of Canada has earned a national reputation as the place for aviation enthusiasts to visit.
+See the largest number of aircraft on static display and the most skilled team of restoration volunteers of any military museum in the country.
+The museum in Bay of Quinte presents more than 3,500 artifacts and memorabilia depicting major historical events, notable aviation achievements, as well as the social history of Canada’s Air Force.

 Bay of Quinte Beaches + Overnight Stay